dotnet/arcade/Documentation/Darc.md

 #### What input channel should be used?

-There are generally two channels for day to day use in .NET Core 5:
+There are generally two channels for day to day use in .NET 5:
-- '.NET Core 5 Dev' - Day to day builds of .NET Core 5 repositories are placed on this channel.
+- '.NET 5 Dev' - Day to day builds of .NET 5 repositories are placed on this channel.
 - '.NET Tools - Latest' - Arcade releases are placed on this channel.

-So, if you're not adding a dependency on the https://github.com/dotnet/arcade repo, the source channel should be '.NET Core 5 Dev'.
+So, if you're not adding a dependency on the https://github.com/dotnet/arcade repo, the source channel should be '.NET 5 Dev'.
 If you have other specific needs, contact @dnceng.

 ### Halting and restarting dependency flow